 A 2011 animal study published in the journal PLOS One found BPA overrode the female body's natural heartbeat signaling, causing arrhythmia—erratic beating that could cause sudden cardiac death.
-Long believed to cause heart disease, this study provided insight into how BPA impacts the heart.
+The chemical has long been believed to cause heart disease, and this study provided insight into how BPA impacts the heart.

 Low Sex Drive

 A May 2013 study led by Chinese researchers and published in the journal Fertility and Sterility found chronic exposure to BPA leads to lower testosterone levels in men.
 BPA, which acts similarly to a synthetic form of estrogen, can throw off men's sex hormones levels, which can sink their sex drive.
-Earlier evidence came in 2010, when the results of a 5-year study in humans confirmed that high levels of BPA in the urine correlated with low sperm counts and poor sperm quality.
+Earlier evidence came in 2010, when the results of a five-year study in humans confirmed that high levels of BPA in the urine correlated with low sperm counts and poor sperm quality.
+(It's one of these 11 sex-drive killers.)

 The canned food of today could impact the health of your great-great grandchildren!
 A recent study published in the journal Endocrinology studied the trans-generational effects of BPA on mice.
 Compared to a mother mouse who ate BPA-free food, the who ate BPA-laced food gave birth to less social, more isolated pups.
 Some of the behavioral changes they observed in mice while studying the different generations exposed to BPA included symptoms associated with autism and attention-deficit hyperactivitiy disorder.
 Genetically speaking, BPA exposure changed how estrogen receptors switched on and off.